okuvshynov/b63/README.md

 It's possible to configure the counters to run within the code itself, by using B63_RUN_WITH("list,of,counters", argc, argv);

 ## Counters
+In addition to measuring 'time', B63 allows to define and use custom counters, for example CPU perf events.
+This allows to easily answer questions like 'how many cache misses will different version of the code have?' or 'how different execution ports on CPU are used across several implementation of the algorithm?'.

+For now following counters are implemented:
+1) time - most basic counter, measures time in microseconds. [tested on Linux, FreeBSD, MacOS]
+2) jemalloc - measures bytes allocated by jemalloc. [tested on Linux, FreeBSD, MacOS]
+3) perf_events - measures custom CPU counters, like cache misses, branch mispredictions, etc. [works on Linux]

+### Notes for building custom counters:
 Counters are expected to be additive and monotonic;
-Implementation of the 'counting' and 'suspension' lives in src/b63_run.h; Counters are reported [roughly] like this:
+Implementation of the 'counting' and 'suspension' lives in src/run.h; Counters are aggregated [roughly] like this:
 ```
 total_events = (reading_after_run - reading_before_run - suspended_for);
 event_rate = total_events / iterations